John Henry Towers: Post-war service

 On 7 November 1945, he broke his flag aboard the battleship USS New Jersey as commander, 5th Fleet.
 On 1 February 1946, he relieved Admiral Raymond Spruance as commander in chief, Pacific Fleet, with the aircraft carrier USS Bennington his flagship, and held the post until March 1947.

 In 1946, President Truman signed the first Outline Command Plan (now known as the Unified Command Plan) that called for the establishment of several joint or unified commands.
 On 1 January 1947, the new United States Pacific Command stood up as one of the first unified commands with Admiral Towers as its first commander.
 He served as the commander of Pacific Command for only two months before being reassigned: 1 January 1947 – 28 February 1947.
 Admiral Towers was dual-hatted as both commander in chief, Pacific Fleet and commander in chief, Pacific Command.

 After chairing the Navy's General Board from March to December 1947, Towers retired on 1 December 1947.

 Retirement

 After retirement, Towers served as president of the Pacific War Memorial, as assistant to the president of Pan American World Airways, and as president of the Flight Safety Council.
-Towers died in St. Albans' Hospital, Jamaica, New York, on 30 April 1955 and was buried at Arlington National Cemetery.
+Towers died in St. Albans Naval Hospital, Jamaica, New York, on 30 April 1955 and was buried at Arlington National Cemetery.